-Citation: Section 301-c(i)(1, 2)
+Citation: Section 301-c(i)(1, 2) Effective Date: March 1, 1997

 Description: Reimbursements are allowed to a consumer where such consumer purchased non-highway type diesel fuel or residual fuel, absorbed the supplemental portion of the tax in the purchase price and used such gallonage as "commercial gallonage."
-The reimbursement is calculated as the amount of such gallonage multiplied by the then-applicable supplemental (See item 13: "Certain Commercial Gallonage" for tax rate. refund/reimbursement of tax.)
-Prior to March 1997 (and subsequent to September commercial gallonage eligible 1994), was for а credit/reimbursement at a rate of one-half the then-applicable supplemental tax plus surcharge on the supplemental tax under Section 301-k.
+The reimbursement is calculated as the amount of such gallonage multiplied by the then-applicable supplemental (See item 13: "Certain Commercial Gallonage" tax rate. refund/reimbursement of tax.)
+Prior to March 1997 (and subsequent to commercial gallonage eligible September 1994), was for credit/reimbursement at a rate of one-half the then-applicable supplemental tax plus surcharge on the supplemental tax under Section 301-k.